hmohebbi/FIS/README.md

-a Fuzzy Inference System that approximates g(t) function
+The Fuzzy Inference System that approximates g(t) function